lucques/system-config/doc/config_automatic.md

     nix registry add flake:home-manager github:...  #(insert version pinned in global-config) nix profile install home-manager
     ```
-4. Clone the following repositories to some location, say `~/repos`.
-    - `~/repos/system-config` (this repo)
-    - `~/repos/system-config-priv` (private repo)
-        - Optional, needed for activation via `--with-priv`.
-See details further down.
-5. Go to `~/repos/system-config/bin`.
+4. Go to `~/repos/system-config/bin`.
-    - The script `activate-hm-config` is used to activate an hm-config.
+    - The script `activate_config_hm.py` is used to activate an hm-config.
-        - The flag `--priv` requires the the locally cloned `system-config-priv` repo.
+        - The flag `--private` requires the the locally cloned `system-config-priv` repo.
         - If an hm-config carries the suffix `-pub-only`, it means that no private components are needed.
     - Here are two representative examples with explanations.
-        - `activate-hm-config t470p-pub-only`
+        - `activate_config_hm.py t470p-pub-only`
-            - Activate the public config for my Thinkpad T470p
+            - Activate the Nix part of the public config for my Thinkpad T470p
             - This should work right out of the box, just by cloning this very repo.
-        - `activate-hm-config t470p --priv`
+        - `activate_config_hm.py t470p --private`
-            - Activate the public+private config for my Thinkpad T470p
+            - Activate the Nix part of the public+private config for my Thinkpad T470p
             - This option should only be available to me.
-    - After running the `./bin/activate-hm-config` script, the `~/.nix-profile/bin` dir points to the installed software ("activated")
+    - After running the `./bin/activate_config_hm.py` script, the `~/.nix-profile/bin` dir points to the installed software ("activated")

 ### Nixpkgs repository versions